coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 comments: true
 ---

-In life, we care too much.
+In life, we care too much, about every single thing.
 In Mark Manson's own fucking words "We give too many fucks in our life".

-This behaviour of ours makes us miserable and unhappy.
+This behavior of ours makes us miserable and unhappy.
 So, what's the solution?
 The author says, the less fucks you give, happier you will be.
 In life, there is no such thing as not giving a fuck, because one way or the other we end up and have to give fuck about something.
 So, how to know, what to give the fuck about?

 In "The Subtle Art of Not Giving a Fuck", Mark Manson teaches us ways to find what we truly care for.
 So that we can spend our life on giving a fuck about only those things and lead a happy life.
 If you lead a "normal" life, this book will blow your mind, because in this era where every self-help book is all about making you feel good; this book makes you confront "facts" of real life.